mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 the `last_gtid.txt` file located in the `avrodir` (defaults to `/var/lib/maxscale`).
 To reset the replication process, stop MaxScale and remove the file.

+Additionally, the avrorouter will attempt to automatically create any missing schema files for tables that have data events for them but the DDL for those tables is not contained in the binlogs.

 ## Configuration